ulfbou/Dx.Domain/docs/DPI.md

    It violates none of the [Non‑Goals](NON_GOALS.md).
 If it drifts toward “convenience library,” “pattern museum,” or “kitchen sink,” it is rejected.

+7. **No Semantic Expansion**
+   It provides mechanical support only (construction, validation, enforcement), without introducing new domain nouns, lifecycles, workflows, policies, or coordination.

 If any item fails, the change is **not core**.

 ---